GleammerRay/WineSteam/README.md

 Read [Adding as an App](#adding-as-an-app) for adding Wine Steam to your applications launcher.

 ## Tools

+### DXVK Patch

+DXVK patch gives extra performance if applied, but some hardware and games are incompatible with it and may not work properly.
+To apply the DXVK patch to WineSteam, run `bash dxvkpatch.sh`.

 ### Adding as an App